-I returned home the other day to find a plastic bag hanging from the knob of my front door.
+A lot of people ask me how to properly reuse egg cartons.
+I was reminded on this recently when I returned home to find a plastic bag hanging from the knob of my front door.
 Alarm bells sounded in my head: It wasn’t a post-office delivery, and I wasn’t expecting anything.
 Cautioning the kids to stay back, I carefully approached and unhooked the bag.
 Inside were about a dozen colorful egg cartons, neatly packed for our reuse.

 Some generous soul had gone to a lot of trouble to save these cartons and drive them out to our farm.
 As a vigilant recycler and composter, I very much appreciated the kindly gesture.
 And I promptly threw the entire contents into the compost bin.